Where Do Occupational Therapists Work?

 Occupational therapy can provide support to clients residing in assisted living facilities, helping them to continue with activities that make them happy and in their efforts to remain independent and to successfully age in place.

-Occupational therapists and occupational therapy assistants also work in schools, where they use meaningful activities to help children participate in tasks that promote physical and mental health and well-being.
+Occupational therapists and occupational therapy assistants also work in schools, where they use meaningful activities to help children participate in tasks promoting physical and mental health and well-being.

 With a focus on academics, play and leisure, social participation, self-care skills, and transition/work skills, OTs and OTAs employ activity and environmental analysis and modification with a goal of “reducing the barriers to participation.”

-OTAs can even work in their patient’s homes to help them live independently.
-OTAs provide a host of home services, including:
+OTAs also work in their patient’s homes to help them live independently.
+OTAs provide many home services, including:

 - Addressing obstacles in diabetes management and establishing daily routines such as blood sugar monitoring, hygiene and foot care, meal planning and preparation, healthy coping strategies and physical activity.

-- Helping to assist patients in mastering new activities like daily weights, healthy diets and integrating these activities into regular routines.
-OTs and OTAs also help to define strategies for their clients to conserve energy and introduce physical activity and self-monitoring.
+- Helping patients develop, healthy diets and exercise routines for a consistent lifestyle change OTs and OTAs also help define strategies for their clients to conserve energy and introduce physical activity and self-monitoring.

-- Helping to create daily routines for medication adherence, self-management skills and stress management strategies.
+- Helping create daily routines for medication adherence, self-management skills and stress management strategies to help with everyday challenges

-Occupational therapists can also help with behavioral health conditions as well as train other caregivers to provide assistance to patients who have cognitive limitations in order to perform better and decrease agitation or confusion.
+Occupational therapists can also help with behavioral health conditions as well as educating other caregivers on how to assist patients who have cognitive limitations to perform better and decrease agitation or confusion.

 4. Hospitals